It’s not about being Busy

 Working Nation is one Skylab’s Client.
 Through the Channels section, you can access to content about leadership and productivity directly on the app.
 Each Skylab app provides excellent training and learning section related to the particular business sector.

-Here are a few coping mechanism and 8-step process for maximizing efficacy (doing the right things) from Tim Ferriss, author of the 4-Hour Workweek
+Here are a few coping mechanisms and 8-step process for maximizing efficacy (doing the right things) from Tim Ferriss, author of the 4-Hour Workweek

-- Wake up at least 1 hour before you have to be at a computer screen.
+- Wake up at least 1 hour before you have to be on a computer screen.
 Email is the mind killer.

 - Make a cup of tea (I like Pu-erh) and sit down with a pen/pencil and paper.